-RECEIVER TIME OF DAY GBN TRIGGER LEVEL (DB(A)) Residential Day (07000 to 2200) 40 L {Amax(slow)} Residential Night (2200 to 0700) 35 L {Amax(slow)} Schools, Educational Institutions, Places of Worship When in use.
+RECEIVER TIME OF DAY GBN TRIGGER LEVEL (DB(A)) Residential Day (07000 to 2200) 40 Lamax(slow) Residential Night (2200 to 0700) 35 Lamax(slow) Schools, Educational Institutions, Places of Worship When in use.
 40 - 45 L {Amax(slow)}

-Table 27 and Table 28 below outline the assumptions made in the ONVR relating to train movements and rolling stock which will applied in the Noise and Vibration Assessment undertaken 12 months after the commencement of operation.
+Table 27 and Table 28 below outline the assumptions made in the ONVR relating to train movements and rolling stock which was applied in the Noise and Vibration Assessment undertaken 12 months after the commencement of operation.